CeeDee Lamb: 2022 season

 During a Week 10 31–28 overtime road loss to the Green Bay Packers, Lamb recorded 11 receptions for 150 yards and two touchdowns.
 During a Week 15 40–34 overtime road loss to the Jacksonville Jaguars, he had seven receptions for 126 yards.
 In the next game against the Philadelphia Eagles, he had ten receptions for 120 yards and two touchdowns in the 40–34 victory.

 Lamb finished the 2022 season with 107 receptions for 1,359 yards and nine touchdowns, all career-highs, in 17 games and starts.
 He was named as a Pro Bowler for the second time.
 Lamb was also named to the AP All-Pro 2nd Team.
 In the Wild Card Round against the Tampa Bay Buccaneers, he recorded four receptions for 68 yards and his first postseason touchdown in the 31–14 road victory.
 In the Divisional Round against the 49ers, Lamb caught 10 passes for 117 yards in the 19–12 loss.
+He was ranked 34th by his fellow players on the NFL Top 100 Players of 2023.

 2023 season

+In Week 2, against the Jets, Lamb had 11 receptions for 143 yards in the 30–10 win.
 After the Cowboys' Week 10 49–17 win against the New York Giants, Lamb became the first player in NFL history to have at least 10 catches for over 150 yards in three consecutive games.
+He earned NFC Offensive Player of the Week for Week 10.
 During the Cowboys' Week 17 20–19 win over the Detroit Lions, Lamb recorded 13 catches and 227 receiving yards, breaking Michael Irvin's Cowboys franchise record for receptions and receiving yards in a single season.

+He finished the 2023 season with 135 receptions for 1,749 yards and 12 touchdowns.
+He finished as the league leader in receptions.
+He was named first team All-Pro for the first time and earned Pro Bowl honors for the third time.
+He was ranked 13th by his fellow players on the NFL Top 100 Players of 2024.

 2024 season

 Entering the fifth-year option of his rookie deal, Lamb skipped voluntary workouts, mandatory minicamp and training camp, holding out for a new contract.
 On August 26, 2024, Lamb signed a four-year, $136 million deal with $100 million guaranteed and a $38 million signing bonus to stay with the Cowboys through the 2028 season.
+In Week 8, against the 49ers, he had 13 receptions for 146 yards and two touchdowns in the 30–24 loss.
 He started 15 games in 2024, recording 101 catches, 1,194 yards, and six touchdowns.
 He was named as a Pro Bowler for the fourth time, and also named to the AP All-Pro 2nd Team.
 However the Cowboys finished the season 7–10 and missed the playoffs.
+He was ranked 35th by his fellow players on the NFL Top 100 Players of 2025.